pydsgz/DeepVOG/README.md

 We thank our fellow researchers at the German Center for Vertigo and Balance Disorders for help in acquiring data for training and validation of pupil segmentation and gaze estimation.
 In particular, we would like to thank Theresa Raiser, Dr. Virginia Flanagin and Prof. Dr. Peter zu Eulenburg.

-DeepVOG was created under support by the German Federal Ministry of Education and Research (BMBF) in connection with the foundation of the German Center for Vertigo and Balance Disorders (DSGZ) (grant number 01 EO 0901), and a stipend of the Graduate School of Systemic Neurosciences (DFG-GSC 82/3).
+DeepVOG was created with support from the German Federal Ministry of Education and Research (BMBF) in connection with the foundation of the German Center for Vertigo and Balance Disorders (DSGZ) (grant number 01 EO 0901), and a stipend of the Graduate School of Systemic Neurosciences (DFG-GSC 82/3).